rogerbinns/apsm/README.rst

 APSM is a primarily interactive tool for managing groups of syncthing servers.
-Syncthing does not have central servers to configure, and instead each syncthing must be separately configured.
+Syncthing does not have central servers to configure, and instead each syncthing instance must be separately configured.
 For example adding a device or folders requires configuring each syncthing, although features like introducers and auto-accept can help.